edt-xx/life/README.md

 The last two numbers are the window position.

-    s, f        : limits the generation rate, s halves the rate and f doubles it (when limited you will see rate>xxx/s )
+    s, f        : limits the generation rate, s halves the rate and f doubles it (when limited you will see rate>xxx/s ) period and commas are aliases for s & f (s=, and f=.)

     +, -        : only show every nth generation.  + doubles n, - halves n (generation xxxx(n) ...)

     cursor keys : allow manual positioning of the window using cursor keys (window(-autotracking generations) ...)

     t           : if manual tracking is enabled, disable it, if disabled toggle the number of generations used for autotracking

+    w           : toggle window postion and tracking.
+Patterns often have two interesting area, this lets you toggle between them.

     esc, q      : will exit the program